For SellersMarket Data

 Significant near-term capex required-0.5-1x

-• Customer concentration is the single biggest discount factor across all industries.
+• Customer concentration represents the most significant discount factor across all industries, directly impacting predictability and risk.

-• These are transaction ranges, not asking prices — your specific multiple depends on how your business scores on the premium and discount factors.
+• These are transaction ranges, not aspirational asking prices—your business's specific multiple is a direct function of its performance against the premium and discount factors outlined.

-• Deal structure affects the effective multiple — earnouts and seller notes can inflate headline multiples without delivering equivalent value.
+• Deal structure materially affects the effective multiple—earnouts and seller notes can inflate headline figures without delivering equivalent upfront value.

 Topics:["EBITDA multiples by industry""business valuation multiples""industry multiples 2026""EBITDA multiple""business valuation benchmarks"]